JackGallacher/.Cs/readme.txt

 Text Analysis - Takes an inputted .txt document and provides general analysis on it (word count, vowels ext.)

 Top Trumps - A poor implementation of a Top Trumps card game (It was my first university assignment, so I keep it.)

+DatabaseAddition - Creates a database, populate it then used an LINQ query to pull the data from it.

+XmlAddition - Reads in an xml file then adds the contents together.